 The Rhododendron is a unique tree known both for its bright and showy flowers as well as its habit of growing with twisted, clustered trunks.
-Cultivated indoors and out around the world, there are dozens of types of Rhododendron.
+Cultivated indoors and around the world, there are dozens of types of Rhododendron.
 All of them share some common meaning and symbolism that is affected by the specific color of the flower.
-This guide explores Rhododendron flower meaning, as well as its uses, benefits, and cultural significance around the world.
+This guide explores the Rhododendron flower’s meaning, as well as its uses, benefits, and cultural significance around the world.

-- About Rhododendron Flowers
+- Suitable Gifting Occasions for Rhododendron Flowers

 - Rhododendron Meaning FAQs: